freshlysqueezedgames/hermes/README.md

 Currently, the main concern is the ideas surrounding async server requests injected into state action flow.
 There may be a requirement to run multiple state updates, one for initial submission, another for successful updating based on network payload, and another for a failure state.
 It would be entirely possible to update the state based on these network stages, the main question is how best to design the implementation on these further reducer stages.

 Possibly namespacing of event / action names.

+Perhaps a backtracking facility, with configuration for how many versions of the state are stored.